Skip to main content

 Travo: Distributed GitLab ClassRoom

-PyPI version SWH
+PyPI version conda version SWH Ruff

-Are you teaching computer or computational sciences, with hands-on assignments in the computer lab?
-Inspired by e.g. GitHub ClassRoom, Travo is a lightweight Python toolkit that helps you turn your favorite GitLab instance into a flexible assignment management solution.
+Travo ([t;ʁa'vo]) is a lightweight open source Python toolkit that turns your favorite GitLab forge into a flexible management solution for computer assignments, à la GitHub classroom.
 It does so by automating steps in the assignment workflow through Git and GitLab's REST API.
+It takes its name from the practice sessions linked to a course, called in French Travaux Pratiques.

-Teaching computer science or computational courses is all about collaboration on code.
-It is thus unsurprising that, with a pinch of salt, forges like GitLab can provide helpful infrastructure to support and enhance that collaboration.
+Rationale: Teaching computer science or computational courses is all about collaboration on code.
+It is thus unsurprising that, with a pinch of salt, software forges like GitLab can provide helpful infrastructure to support and enhance that collaboration.

 Features